freedomofpress/securedrop/docs/tails_printing_guide.rst

 Because Tails is supposed to be as **amnesiac** as possible, you want to shield your Tails stick from any extra inputs from, and outputs to, a potentially untrusted network.
-This is why **we strongly recommend using a printer that does not have WiFi or Bluetooth**, and hooking up to it using a regular USB cable to print.
+This is why **we strongly recommend using a printer that does not have WiFi or Bluetooth**, and connecting to it using a regular USB cable to print.

 Finding a printer that works with Tails can be challenging because Tails is